Skip to content

 Choose your Category names very carefully.
 Make them broad enough that they can be used time and time again on the blog.

-Categories should be obvious and they should match the tone of your blog content, meaning that if your content is snarky, straightforward, formal, casual, creative, etc., your Categories should be styled likewise—always keeping in mind the words that people might use to find your content.
-Caution: Don’t get too creative or it will not index well.
-If you have an established blog, check the site stats for strings people have searched to arrive at your most popular content.
+Categories should be obvious and they should match the tone of your blog content, meaning that if your content is snarky, straightforward, formal, casual, creative, etc., your Categories should be styled likewise—always keeping in mind the words that people use to find your content.
+Caution: Don’t get too creative or it will not index well. if you have an established blog, check the site stats for strings people have searched to arrive at your most popular content.
 Consider creating a Category that uses one or more of those terms.
 If you already have it, use it more often.

 Other things to do with Categories.